panCtrlV/bigDataStat-book/chapter_3/create_one_vm_node.md

 **Java**

-Java is commonly used as the run time environment for many <font color='red'>(almost all?)</font> big data systems including Hadoop and Spark.
+Java is commonly used as the compiler and the run time environment for many <font color='red'>(almost all?)</font> big data systems including Hadoop and Spark.
 At the time of writing, Java 8 is released <font color='red'>(TODO: How about their support for Java 8?)</font>.

 There are multiple versions of Java available for Ubuntu Linux, including OpenJDK and Oracle JDK <font color='red'>(TODO: other JDK version on Ubuntu?)</font>.